stoogoff/website/content/albums/index.md

 title: Albums
 ---

-So far I've released two albums, which you can find on my [Bandcamp](http://stoogoff.bandcamp.com/) page.
-I also have a few songs on my [Soundcloud](https://soundcloud.com/stoogoff) page.
+I’ve released two albums as part of [Nasoalmo](https://nasoalmo.org/), which you can find on my [Bandcamp](http://stoogoff.bandcamp.com/) page.
+I also have a few songs and demos available on [SoundCloud](https://soundcloud.com/stoogoff).